SenseUnit/dumbproxy/README.md

 Note that this option can be repeated multiple times, same as `-proxy` option for chaining of proxies.
 These two options can be used together and order of chaining will be as they come in command line.
 For generalization purposes we can say that `-proxy` option is equivalent to `-js-proxy-router` option with script which returns just one static proxy.

 `getProxy` function is invoked with the [same parameters](#access-filter-by-js-script) as the `access` function.
 But unlike `access` function it is expected to return proxy URL in string format *scheme://[user:password@]host:port* or empty string `""` if no additional upstream proxy needed (i.e. direct connection if there are no other proxy dialers defined in chain).

-Supported proxy schemes are:
-* `http` - regular HTTP proxy with the CONNECT method support.
-* `https` - HTTP proxy over TLS connection.
-* `socks5`, `socks5h` - SOCKS5 proxy with hostname resolving via remote proxy.
-* `set-src-hints` - not an actual proxy, but a signal to use different source IP address hints for this connection.
-It's useful to route traffic across multiple network interfaces, including VPN connections.
-URL has to have one query parameter `hints` with a comma-separated list of IP addresses.
-See `-ip-hints` command line option for more details.
-Example: `set-src-hints://?hints=10.2.0.2`
+See [supported upstream proxy schemes](#supported-upstream-proxy-schemes) for details.

 Example: